AND KEEPING CLIENTS

 F.3d 929 (10th Cir.
 1997).

-4. Solicitations mailed or delivered in writing to a potential client must contain the words “ADVERTISING MATERIAL” on the outside envelope unless the recipient is another lawyer, has a family, personal, or prior professional relationship with the lawyer, or has had prior contact with the lawyer.
+4. Solicitations mailed or delivered in writing to a potential client known to be in need of legal services in a particular matter must contain the words “ADVERTISING MATERIAL” on the outside envelope unless the recipient is another lawyer, has a family, personal, or prior professional relationship with the lawyer, or has had prior contact with the lawyer.
 See, Rule 7.3(c).

 5. LEO 862 .
 “A solicitation letter sent to all persons recently charged with criminal offenses states that the soliciting attorney works ‘primarily with DWI’s, traffic infractions, and criminal offenses.’
 The committee opines that this is not a per se statement of some limited expertise.
 The committee is without facts to enable it to opine as to whether or not the soliciting attorney has made a ‘false, fraudulent, misleading or deceptive statement or claim’ as prohibited by Rule 7.1(a).
 The solicitation letter also states that ‘I am sure you will find that my fees are substantially lower than the normal rates of this community.’
 The committee opines that this statement is improper, noting that only factual assertions should be made in advertisements and personal communications.”
 Note: Rule 7.1(a), amended by the Virginia Supreme Court effective July 1, 2013, refers only to “false or misleading” communications rather than “false, fraudulent, misleading, or deceptive” statements or claims contained in the prior version of the Rule.